-How WeWe obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's annual impairment tests for trademarks with indefinite lives and reporting units with goodwill.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's annual impairment tests for trademarks with indefinite lives and reporting units with goodwill.
 For example, we tested management's risk assessment process to determine whether to perform a quantitative or qualitative test and management's review controls over the valuation models and underlying assumptions used to develop such estimates.
 For impairment tests of reporting units with goodwill, we also tested controls over the determination of the carrying value of the reporting units.
 We tested the estimated fair values of the trademarks with indefinite lives and reporting units with goodwill based on our risk assessments.